Rails 5 and 5.1 brings some awesome features such as Attributes API, API mode, ActionCable, Turbolinks, and much more!

 Newly added attributes API allows many features such as:

-• If the attribute is backed by a database field, then you can query it by converting to SQL type with serialization.
+- If the attribute is backed by a database field, then you can query it by converting it to SQL type with serialization.

-This API provides a cleaner approach to assign predefined types or custom types and default values to virtual attributes.
-To understand how it works, let’s look at how active record handles type casting to and from the database.
+This API provides a cleaner approach to assigning predefined types or custom types and default values to virtual attributes.
+To understand how it works, let’s look at how active records handle typecasting to and from the database.

-After submitting forms, AR (Active Record) casts the data received from form to appropriate database type before saving.
-When data is fetched from the database, it’s again typed cast and serialized accordingly.
-One important thing to notice here is that AR automatically handles type casting without needing you to specify whether it is an integer, string or some other type.
+After submitting forms, AR (Active Record) casts the data received from the form to the appropriate database type before saving.
+When data is fetched from the database, it’s again typed cast, and serialized accordingly.
+One important thing to notice here is that AR automatically handles type casting without needing you to specify whether it is an integer, string, or some other type.

 The Attributes API overrides this automatic type detection with user-specified type.